 well as exploring the artistic and creative process as I work with Photoshop and other image

-My work has displayed in fine art galleries, and won awards at the local and state level,
+My work has displayed at art shows and fine art galleries and has won awards at the local

-including third place in the annual state-wide "Art of the State" juried exhibition at the William
+and state level, including the annual state-wide "Art of the State" juried exhibition at the

 Photography inspires me for several reasons.
 First, I create something that is understood